The following tips on how to prepare your child for school resumption will impress you!

-With many schools resuming amidst Covid-19, your usual preparation pattern for your kids will experience a drift.
+With many schools resuming amidst Covid-19, your usual preparation pattern for your kids will change.

-With that understanding, the first nine points in this article is centered on preparing your child for resumption during Covid-19.
+The first nine points are centered on preparing your child for resumption during Covid-19.

-Let’s kickstart now by examining the first nine tips on how to get your kids ready for resumption during covid-19.
+Let’s examine the first nine tips on how to get your kids ready for resumption during covid-19.

 Phase I: Nine Tips on How to Prepare Your Child For School Resumption

 1. Investigate What’s Happening in the School and Community

 You first need to figure out your kids’ vulnerabilities in their school.